 Rachel and Brandon Cutrer

 - Rachel is responsible for the ranch’s business matters, semen sales, marketing and hospitality.
-She is the owner of Ranch House Designs, Inc. Rachel is an avid international traveler and loves visiting Brahman ranches in Central America and South America.
+She is the owner of Ranch House Designs, Inc. Rachel loves visiting Brahman ranches in Central America and South America.

 - Brandon manages the ranch’s AI program, bull development, performance program, photography, and sales.
 He is an ABBA approved judge and has judged across the USA, Colombia, Nicaragua and Mexico.

 - As teens, Rachel and Brandon were both active member of the AJBA.
 Brandon is a former AJBA director and Mississippi Junior Cattlemen’s Association president.
 Rachel was president of the American Junior Shorthorn Association.

 - At age 11, Rachel showed the International Grand Champion Female at Houston open show with Miss V8 725/3.
 She won six “All American” Grand Champion Grey Female awards and two AJBA national showmanship championships.
 She also was national champion showman in the Shorthorn breed.

 - Brandon and Rachel are the only husband and wife team to serve simultaneously on the ABBA board of directors.
 Together they judged the National Junior Shorthorn showmanship contest and are slated to judge the National Junior Hereford showmanship contest in 2019.